-- (1) Includes consulting fees paid to the Named Executive Officers. - (2) Dollar amount based on the grant date fair value of the award for the financial year covered in the table.
+- (1) Includes consulting fees paid to the NEOs. - Dollar amount based on the grant date fair value of the award for the financial year covered in the table. - Mr. Philpot resigned as Executive Vice President and a director of the Company on September 16, 2016.

-In determining the fair value of the options granted, the Company followed as the principles established under International Financial Reporting Standards which requires the determination of a fair value of the options granted and use of a risk-free statement rate.
+In determining the fair value of the options granted, the Company followed the principles established under International Financial Reporting Standards which requires the determination of a fair value of the options granted and use of a risk-free statement rate.
 The key assumptions are noted below:

-Risk free life 0.47% to 2.39% Expected life 2.5 to 3.5 years Expected volatility 90% to 115%
+Risk free life 0.45% to 0.60% Expected life 2 to 3.5 years Expected volatility 90% to 122%